Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Methods

-This model incorporates cell junctional rearrangements (T1 transitions) and allows cells to detach from the tissue through T2 transitions or through multiple T1 transitions.
+This model incorporates cell junctional rearrangements (T1 transitions) and allows cells to detach from the tissue through T2 transitions (Fig.~\ref{fig:vertex}(b),(c)).

-The parameters involved in equation \ref{eqn:vertex} was non dimensionalized using the length scale $L \sim \sqrt{A_0}$ and time scale $\frac{1}{\sqrt{\lambda A_0}}$.
+The parameters involved in equation \ref{eqn:vertex} were non-dimensionalized using the length scale $L \sim \sqrt{A_0}$ and time scale $\frac{1}{\sqrt{\lambda A_0}}$.
 Both the values of $\lambda$ and $A_0$ were kept $1$ throughout all the simulations.
-The deterministic part of equation \ref{eqn:vertex} was solved by implicit Euler time integration method and the stochastic part was solved by Weiner method with time step, $dt = 2.5\times10^{-3}$.
+The deterministic part of equation \ref{eqn:vertex} was solved by the implicit Euler time integration method, and the stochastic part was solved by the Wiener process increment with time step, $dt = 2.5\times10^{-3}$.